HashiRyuu/HashiRyuu/README.md

 - 👋 Hi, I’m @HashiRyuu
-- 👀 I’m interested in music
+- 👀 I’m interested in math, physics, engineering, and computer science
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently college student
-- 💞️ I’m looking to collaborate on project
 - 📫 How to reach me message me in GitHub
 - 😄 Pronouns: guess it :))
-- ⚡ Fun fact: I'm introvert
+- ⚡ Fun fact: I'm an introvert

 <!---
 HashiRyuu/HashiRyuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.